fltk/fltk/README.MSWindows.txt

   http://www.fltk.org/software.php

-If you are familiar with "subversion" and like to stay current with you version, you will find the subversion access parameters at the bottom of that page.
+If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.

 Unpack FLTK by using an appropriate unpacker and copy the new folder into a convenient location.
 I have set up a "dev" folder in my home folder for all my projects.

  Configuring FLTK